sitan2008/spatio/README.md

 ```
 Complete feature showcase including all geometry types, spatial operations, and analysis tools.

-All examples are self-contained and can be run independently to explore different aspects of SpatioLite's capabilities.
+All examples are self-contained and can be run independently to explore different aspects of Spatio's capabilities.

 ## Use Cases